-Interest income increased by approximately \$201,000 to approximately \$202,000 in the three months ended January 31, 2023, from approximately \$1,000 in the three months ended January 31, 2022.
-The increase in interest income was due primarily to increased interest rates on cash, cash equivalents and short-term investments.
+Interest income was approximately \$296,000 and \$22,000 in the three-month periods ended July 31, 2023 and 2022, respectively.
+The increase in interest income was due primarily to an increase in interest rates on our cash, cash equivalents and short-term investments.